-Task Lighting: This lighting is task specific.
-For example, task lighting is used near kitchen counters for easy cooking or near study table where reading happens.
+Task Lighting: This lighting is task-specific.
+For example, task lighting is used near kitchen counters for easy cooking or near the study table where reading happens.
 This light is generally bright and used only when these tasks are performed.

 Accent Lighting: Accent lighting or Highlighting is used to draw attention to objects, landscapes, or areas.
 This type of lighting covers a relatively small area.
 It’s used outdoors (to highlight the landscape, show certain plants, or even on pathways to light the way), indoors (when displaying art pieces or on the ceiling as additional lights).
 Accent lights not only help make the room more aesthetic but also draw the eyes of the viewer towards whatever it’s lighting.
 When used in multiple numbers they can also produce ambient lighting.